iburinoc/ttr/README.md

 This makes things much more difficult because it means an AI player would need to replicate this RNG.

+### Train Deck
+The train deck is randomized by initializing a vector of all train cards 0-109 in order, and picking one at random using C++'s uniform int distribution, and then erasing that from the vector, every time a card is dealt.

 ## Train cards
 It seems like each card as a unique ID, presumably from 0-109.
 Ids 39, 42, 45 are blue, so blue is probably id 4 ([36,48)).